 Fertilizer is the most common way to feed grass.
-Fertilizer is a chemical or natural substance that is added to soil to increase its fertility.
-Essentially, the soil is the growing medium for your grass, and the more nutrients the soil has, the better your grass will grow.
+Fertilizer is added to soil to increase its fertility.
 Fertilizers add beneficial nutrients to your soil like a multivitamin adds nutrients to your diet.
-Some fertilizers also help the soil to retain water and allow air to flow, helping the roots of your grass.

 The first three elements, oxygen, hydrogen, and carbon, are all consumed by the plant above ground through the air and rain.
 Nitrogen, phosphorus, and potassium get absorbed through the soil.
 Even the most fertile soil will eventually be depleted of these vital nutrients as the plants eat and grow, which is why using fertilizer is essential to growing greener, healthier grass.

 The breakdown of the fertilizer you use depends on your goal for your lawn.
 If you’re looking to feed grass to encourage better overall growth, use a balanced blend.
-Use a fertilizer higher in nitrogen for more lush, green growth.
-For winterizing your yard, or protecting from disease, feed grass with a fertilizer that is higher in phosphorus and potassium.
+Use a fertilizer higher in nitrogen for more lush, green growth during the active growing season.
+For winterizing your yard, feed grass with a fertilizer that is higher in phosphorus and potassium.

-Always read the label on your fertilizer before you feed grass, do not over-fertilize, and do not fertilize new grass for at least a couple weeks as it can stunt growth.
+Always read the label on your fertilizer before you feed grass, do not over-fertilize, and do not fertilize new sod with high nitrogen products for at least a couple of weeks as it can stunt root development.
 Always feed grass in early spring, and in the fall, and as often as your particular species of grass will tolerate.

 There are many different types of fertilizers you can use, and it’s perfectly acceptable to try different kinds and see which works best for you and your lawn.

 Liquid fertilizers are the easiest way to feed grass but always dress appropriately.
 Wear long pants, long sleeves, and boots to protect your skin.
+These products can stain, so be careful to spray these away from your home, fence, or sidewalk.
 Simple Lawn Solution products can be attached directly to your hose to spray onto your yard without mixing the product manually.
 You can also use a backpack sprayer to be sure the liquid fertilizer doesn’t get too diluted.

 Start with the perimeter of your yard and work inward, or walk in parallel lines to make sure you spray the whole lawn evenly.
 Kids and pets can get back on the lawn as soon as the liquid fertilizer dries.
 Using liquid fertilizer to feed grass is as easy as that!

 For optimal growth, you should feed grass with a liquid fertilizer every six weeks during the growing season.
-The growing season for grass is typically when the weather ranges from about 60-80 degrees Fahrenheit.
+The growing season for grass depends on the grass species but is typically from April through October.
 More growth means that your grass will utilize more nutrients, so you might need to increase your use of liquid fertilizer to feed grass more or less, depending on how fast your grass is growing.

 Apply liquid fertilizer late in the afternoon to evening, avoiding the hottest part of the day.
 Adding liquid fertilizer to grass in the midday sun can scorch the grass, causing browning - the exact opposite of what you’re trying to achieve.
 Don’t apply the fertilizer to wet grass either, even if it’s just from dew.
 Wait until the grass dries before feeding.